prosper-community/prosper-website-front-end/readme.md

-# STRC Landing Page
+# Prosper Landing Page
-This is a public repository for the STRC landing page.
+This is a public repository for the prosper landing page.
 The front-end of the website is made from the [Generator Gulp Webapp](https://github.com/yeoman/generator-gulp-webapp).
 If you want to learn more about the website's scaffold, read the Gulp Webapp documentation first.

 ## Getting Started
 ### Requirements